-Jess Vieira, Ph.D. is the head of our Sustainability Team, where she uses data-driven analysis to support decision-making at Apeel Sciences that maximizes the environmental and societal benefits of our products while minimizing the impacts of our operations and manufacturing.
-Raised in Rhode Island, she received her bachelor’s and master’s degrees from Tufts University before getting her Ph.D. at the University of California, Santa Barbara.
-Now located in Santa Barbara with her husband, she spends her free time traveling, running, cooking, and spending time in the outdoors.
-Get to know our very own Jess Vieira by reading on!
+Working at Apeel, we’re constantly inspired by the level of talent, smarts, and passion for the mission that exist here.
+(We consider it one of the perks of this place.)
+Jess Vieira, Ph.D., is one of those inspirations.
+She’s the head of our Sustainability Team, using data-driven analysis to support Apeel’s decision makings, helping us to maximize the environmental and societal benefits of our products while minimizing the impacts of our operations and manufacturing.
+Really, that’s just a fancy way of saying: She makes us much better at what we’re doing.Raised in Rhode Island, Jess received her bachelor’s and master’s degrees from Tufts University before getting her Ph.D. at the University of California, Santa Barbara.
+Now located in Santa Barbara with her husband, she spends her free time traveling (well, at least she did before COVID!), as well as running, cooking, and spending time outdoors.

-What do you do for Apeel Sciences?
+What do you do for Apeel?

 What were you doing before Apeel?

 My background is in environmental engineering and water resources from Tufts (I also played on the field hockey team!), where I researched the environmental and health outcomes of traffic-related air pollutants.
 Right before joining Apeel, I was working on a Ph.D. at UCSB’s Bren School of Environmental Science and Management.
 My dissertation looked at the intersection between scientific methods for product-level environmental accounting and organizational decision making to identify ways to improve the usefulness of tools like life cycle assessment (LCA) for industry.
 I drew on experience from working at The Dow Chemical Company, where I had focused on waste minimization, byproduct synergy, green infrastructure, and company-wide environmental goal setting.
 During my time at UCSB, I also received a masters degree in Technology Management and interned in the Environmental Technologies group at Apple.